KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### Sightseeing

+I took Thursday off for sightseeing.

 When I attended PyCon US 2024, I started a tradition.
 I googled "best restaurant in Pittsburgh" and ate there.
 It was a wonderful restaurant called Fig & Ash.
 Now, I do this at every host city.

 Nick's on Second was at or near the top of every list I saw and had rave reviews.
-It was on the east side, but I was intrigued.
+It was on the east side, but I was hoping to eat some excellent fresh seafood, and Nick's filets fish in-house daily.

-I took Thursday off for sightseeing.
 I decided to ride the 121 bus along the beach to Belmont Shore, explore the area, then eat at Nick's.

 ![](pycon-us-2026-recap-images/belmont-pier-view.jpg)
 The view from the Belmont Pier...
 Thursday was an overcast day, but the beaches were quiet and meditative.

 I decided to walk over to Naples Island and see what it was about.
-Sometimes I like to just walk and see what I find.

 ![](pycon-us-2026-recap-images/naples-island-alamitos-bay.jpg)
 Boats in the Alamitos Bay

 ![](pycon-us-2026-recap-images/naples-island-alley.jpg)
 On Naples Island, I discovered something I'd never seen before, luxury houses with small passages between them leading to boats docked along the Alamitos Bay.
 A homeowner assured me it was okay to walk down this charming passage.

+![](pycon-us-2026-recap-images/naples-island-gangway.jpg)
+A gangway leading down to a semi-private dock.
 These homeowners are living the dream!

-![](pycon-us-2026-recap-images/naples-island-gangway.jpg)
-A gangway leading down to a semi-private dock

 ![](pycon-us-2026-recap-images/nicks-on-second-chilean-sea-bass.jpg)
 Nick's was a short walk from Naples Island.
 This Chilean Sea Bass was absolutely delicious!
 It was exactly what I was hoping for.
 When I found out the very friendly bartender Garrett was originally from the Dallas Fortworth area, I had to know more about his story.
 He visited Long Beach and came back to live, because it was paradise for him.